 I look back on that whole thing now and think Wow.
 What a nerd.
 The kindest interpretation of the kid I once was is that I’ve always been a scribe at heart, but the truth is: this is undeniable evidence of weirdness.
 At any rate, in my letter, I let the memories fly and then forgot all about it.

 One month later, I received a bulging brown envelope from David.
 Inside were many, many Valentines.
 Some were from David.
 Others were from his friends, most of whom I had not met.
 I was quizzical.
 Why would David send me more than one Valentine?
 And who are these other people who wrote such lovely notes upon their cards?
-Then, suddenly, tears glistened in my eyes as a big smile lit my face.
+Then, suddenly, a big smile lit my face.
 I understood that David’s gift was nothing less than the attempt to re-create a treasured childhood tradition.

 I expected that David’s gift of the heart would remain a benchmark of Valentine thoughtfulness but I was wrong.
 This year he surpassed the high mark he himself had set.

 David, who has Lakota or Sioux blood on one side of his family and Ojibwa or Chippewa on the other, tells me that it is not the blood that makes one Indian so much as the heart.
 In a recent letter, David gave me a stunning compliment by saying I have a “Native” heart and declared me “Tioshpaye,” which means “extended family.”